Is VORANIGO® appropriate for your patients?

 MEET STEVEN

-Steven has Grade 2 oligodendroglioma and had surgery multiple years ago
+Steven has Grade 2 oligodendroglioma and continues to have residual/measurable disease after a sub-total resection multiple years ago

 Patient Information